+'''

+qualities, so ecological studies or before/after

+1

+2

+studies, which, by definition, are low methodological

+3

+quality, showing both sides.

-So there's lots showing one side, lots showing the other, but the best evidence is randomized controlled trials and meta-analysis that there's no benefit in masking a healthy general population.
+So there's lots showing one side, lots showing the

+4

+other, but the best evidence is randomized controlled

+5

+6

+trials and meta-analysis that there's no benefit in

+masking a healthy general population.

-Well, I'm going to ask you if that's what Dr. has 8 Q 9 done.
+Well, I'm going to ask you if that's what Dr.

+8

+9

 I'm going to tell you what he said.
+He said

+10

+that the lockdown restrictions imposed in Alberta in

+11

+November and December of 2020, he said that those

+12

+lockdown restrictions did not cause the initial rise in

+13

+cases during the lockdown but did cause the eventual

+14

-He said 10 that the lockdown restrictions imposed in Alberta in 11 November and December of 2020, he said that those lockdown restrictions did not cause the initial rise in 12 cases during the lockdown but did cause the eventual 13 14 drop in cases.
-So did Dr. do there what you just described?
+drop in cases.
+So did Dr. do there what you just

+described?

 15

-Yeah, there's no statistical epidemiologic way of 16 A making that conclusion, because there's all sorts of 17 problems with it, but -- before/after, like you have 18 all sorts of bias and confounding, especially 19 confounding, and that conclusion just can't be made 20 statistically, it's just not good practice, that that 21 22 is not a high level of evidence because there's so many confounding factors.
+Yeah, there's no statistical epidemiologic way of

+16

+making that conclusion, because there's all sorts of

+17

+problems with it, but -- before/after, like you have

+18

+all sorts of bias and confounding, especially

+19

+20

+confounding, and that conclusion just can't be made

+statistically, it's just not good practice, that that

+21

+22

+is not a high level of evidence because there's so many

+confounding factors.

 23

+And we just know, and we've seen this all over the

+24

+25

+world now for two years that you have waves that go up

+'''

+and waves that come down, in many cases no matter what
-And we just know, and we've seen this all over the world now for two years that you have waves that go up and waves that come down, in many cases no matter what 1 you do.
-We've seen that in different provinces in this 2 wave.
-You know, provinces like Quebec who had the most 3 extreme measures are having more per capita cases than 4 places like Saskatchewan, which are having many fewer 5 restrictions.

-6 And I would argue I know exactly why Quebec is 7 having more cases than Saskatchewan because the population weighted density in Quebec is much higher.
-8 9 You have a lot of people living in a relatively small 10 area in Quebec.
-So it's predictable why they're going 11 to have more cases than Saskatchewan.
-And every 12 jurisdiction in Ontario follows the same pattern we're 13 seeing in other places, which is that the most 14 important factor for number of cases is population weighted density.
-15

-And it's not just overall area divided by the 16 17 people.
-So you look at places like Ontario, most people don't live up in the north; it's population 18 weighted density, which is a specific measure.
-19 So you 20 take -- so the idea is you take any random person in that population, how many people live near them.
-21 It's 22 not take the whole area of Ontario and divide it by the 23 That's just population density.
-But the people.
-24 people of Ontario are not evenly spread over the entire 25 province.

-Population weighted density is a statistical
+- 1 you do.
+We've seen that in different provinces in this - 2 wave.
+You know, provinces like Quebec who had the most - 3 extreme measures are having more per capita cases than - 4 places like Saskatchewan, which are having many fewer - 5 restrictions. - 6 And I would argue I know exactly why Quebec is - 7 having more cases than Saskatchewan because the - 8 population weighted density in Quebec is much higher. - 9 You have a lot of people living in a relatively small - 10 area in Quebec.
+So it's predictable why they're going - 11 to have more cases than Saskatchewan.
+And every - 12 jurisdiction in Ontario follows the same pattern we're - 13 seeing in other places, which is that the most - 14 important factor for number of cases is population - 15 weighted density. - And it's not just overall area divided by the - 17 people.
+So you look at places like Ontario, most - 18 people don't live up in the north; it's population - 19 weighted density, which is a specific measure.
+So you - 20 take -- so the idea is you take any random person in - 21 that population, how many people live near them.
+It's - 22 not take the whole area of Ontario and divide it by the - 23 people.
+That's just population density.
+But the - 24 people of Ontario are not evenly spread over the entire - 25 province. - 26 Population weighted density is a statistical